TheDenk/denk_baseline/README.md

 #### 3. Set path to images and masks

-In config files (in configs folder) you should set path to images and masks folders.
+In config file (in configs folder) you should set path to images and masks folders.
 Also you can change come parameters of training.

 #### 4. Run training